natenka/pyneng-book-en/docs/source/book/16_unicode/convert_examples.rst

     3 packets transmitted, 3 received, 0% packet loss, time 2002ms
     rtt min/avg/max/mdev = 54.470/56.346/59.440/2.220 ms

-The subprocess module supports another conversion option - *encoding* parameter.
-If you specify it when you call the run() function, the result will be as a string:
+Module subprocess supports another conversion option - *encoding* parameter.
+If you specify it when you call run() function, the result will be as a string:

 .. code:: python